Affiliate links on Android Authority may earn us a commission. Learn more.

 Feedback ANC is complicated because you don’t want it to cancel out the sounds of your music.
 The internal chipset corrects the ANC to avoid canceling these desired sounds.
 Like feedforward ANC, feedback ANC has complications.
 It can actually produce a ringing sound in less effective noise-cancelling headphones.

 As you may have guessed, hybrid ANC combines feedforward and feedback techniques to get the best of both worlds.
 In other words, you have microphones on both the outside and inside to get a better understanding of which background sounds make it through.

 Since there’s a lot more hardware and processing involved, you’ll mostly find hybrid ANC on high-end audio products like the AirPods Pro and Bose QuietComfort 45.

 Is active noise canceling worth it?

 ANC allows you to enjoy your music without background noise or other distractions, but is it necessary?
 Not always, especially if you intend to use it in environments where noises are high-pitched or sudden.
-Active noise cancellation also doesn’t do much for voices so it won’t offer much improvement over passive isolation in a busy office.
+It won’t offer much improvement over passive isolation in a busy office.
 Higher-end headphones like the Sony WH-1000XM5 do a better job here, but even then, don’t expect complete silence.

 Active noise canceling is safe and doesn’t affect your ears or hearing in any way.
 In fact, since the feature reduces background noise, it can also help protect your ears from hearing damage in the long run.